nitinvijay23/Useful-Python-Notebooks/README.md

-# Cool-Python-Scripts
+# Cool-Python-Notebooks

-The repository contains some cool python 3 notebooks.
+The repository contains some cool python 3 notebooks build using requests, beautifulsoup and other python libraries.

 1. Google Image Downloader -